digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-5-shortcutoperators.rst

 ------------------------------

-   Open the ``PostfixExample`` program.
+   Open the ``E02PostfixExample`` program.
 What do you think is printed when the following code is executed?
    Try to guess the output before running the code.
 You might be surprised at the result.
    Use the debugger to step through the  execution.
    Notice that the second println prints the original value 7 even though the memory